choiboi/bluetooth-remote-control/README.md

 bluetooth-remote-control
 ========================

+**Introduction
-Idea of using your phone for as a presentation remote.
+Idea of using your phone as a presentation remote for your presentations.
+It will use Bluetooth technology to connect with your computer.